rajaridgway/rajaridgway.github.io/_posts/2020-04-01-ngssanalysis.md

 ---

 ## Summary
+The study considers how to prioritize the content knowledge development of science teachers through the analysis of two dimensions of the NGSS.
+The results demonstrate that high priority cross-cutting concepts (CCCs) and science and engineering practices (SEPs) might allow the trainers of science teachers to focus their efforts on a select set of content.
+Additionally, several relationships between specific SEPs and CCCs are found to increase the specificity of the coursework.

 ## Introduction
 So here's the challenge: we need to support the development of teachers' science [content knowledge](https://www.wcu.edu/WebFiles/PDFs/Shulman.pdf) as they gain their Master's of Arts in Teaching.
 But not every teacher begins their degree with the same baseline of knowledge.
 This is in addition to the fact that they are not all teaching classes that leverage their formal science educations.
 Oh, and they are teaching content from a multitude of disciplines and across all grade levels.
 And - to top it off - they are also trying to learn about all the other aspects of teaching at the same time!